lanl/bueno/examples/build-and-run/README.md

 ```
 ch-build2dir --force -t nbody-img -f ./Dockerfile.mpich . .
 ```
-Once completed, there will be a new directory named `nbody-img` in the working directory.
+Once completed, there will be a new directory named `nbody-img` in your working directory.
 We will use the contents of this directory when executing the bueno run script.